rrwen/cookiecutter-npm/{{cookiecutter.template_name}}/README.md

 ## Description

-The description is a short summary of the changes made such as improved speeds, implementation
+The description is a short summary of the changes made such as improved speeds or features, and implementation details.

 ## Changes